Fossil ammonite, Madagascar

-This fossil ammonite has been cut in half and then polished, so that you can see the internal structure of chambers, now filled with minerals.
-This ammonite comes from Madagascar and is discreetly and permanently attached to a clear plastic support.
+This fossil ammonite has been lightly polished, and you can see some flashes of red iridescence!
+It comes from Majunga, Madagascar and is discreetly and permanently attached to a sterling silver stand.

 Ammonites are extinct relatives of modern day nautiloids and squid.
 The largest known ammonite in the world would have been 8 1/2 feet (2.59 metres) across if it were complete.